 Take a look at some of the stocks in the Dividends Diversify model portfolios here: Model Portfolios

 I’d like to offer a few thoughts on valuation.
 In its most basic form, valuation is about discounting a forecasted financial metric (cash flow or earnings) back to today using present value concepts.
 Forecasting is difficult and of course what’s the risk to that forecast?
 How much of a return (discount rate) should I require?
 These are difficult questions at best.
 For valuation purposes, I like to look at the following:

 - The company’s price to trailing earnings ratio currently and over recent years

 - Calculation of fair value based on a dividend discount model

 A great source for other analyst’s valuations that I use and enjoy is Morningstar.

 There is a lot to digest here and I plan to go into many of the elements in more detail in individual posts.
-With all that said, what stock selection criteria do you like to use?
-Please leave a comment and let me know.
+In fact check out my post called the Dividend Deep Dive for a more thorough explanation on how I select my dividend stocks.